stojg/scrubber/README.md

 - renaming folders to dir_(integer)
 - overwrite files with random data to the same size as the original had

-Note that this tool is not made for wiping hardrives since it only write random data once and specialised tools should be used for that purpose.
+Note that this tool is not made for securely wiping hardrives, specialised tools should be used for that purpose.

 This tool is usefull to create test data from real data that can be used for load testing, performance testing etc.

 ## Warning ##

-If you haven't already realised it, this will program will kill files and, folders.
+If you haven't already realised it, this machine kills files and folders.
 You have been warned.

 ## Usage